jevgenix/Docs/docs/GitHub Advanced Security Accreditation/Instructions/Dependabot.md

 ### Enable the dependency graph for private repositories
 1. Go to your GitHub repository.
-2. Select your repository Settings.
+2. Select your repository `Settings`.
-3. Select Code security and analysis.
+3. Select `Code security and analysis`.
-4. Select Enable in the dependency graph section
+4. Select `Enable` in the dependency graph section

 ### View the dependency graph